MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Run_With_PowerShell.md

 Beginning in Windows PowerShell 3.0, you can use the **Run with PowerShell** feature to run scripts from File Explorer.
-The **Run with PowerShell** feature is designed to run scripts that don't have required parameters and don't return output to the command prompt.

-When you use the **Run with PowerShell** feature, the Windows PowerShell console window appears only briefly, if at all.
-You can't interact with it.
+The **Run with PowerShell** feature is intended to run scripts that don't have required parameters, don't return output to console, and don't prompt for user input.
+When you use the **Run with PowerShell** feature, the PowerShell console window appears only briefly, if at all.

 To use the **Run with PowerShell** feature: